 Latest figures below in terms of the numbers of adult social care service users (long term) supported by the Council broken down into the primary support reasons:

-The table below shows the Wakefield population aged 18-64 predicted to have a moderate or serious physical disability, by age, projected to 2021.
+The table below shows the Wakefield population aged 18-64 predicted to have impaired mobility, by age, projected to 2023.

 Whilst we can only provide specific information on disabilities of people we are care managing and providing services for; there are other sources of information in terms of estimated prevalence for disabilities of people within the district in general.